rhysd/wain/README.md

 - WASI support
 - Wasm features after MVP support (threads, SIMD, multiple return values, ...)
 - Compare benchmarks with other Wasm implementations
+- Self-hosting interpreter.
+Compile wain into Wasm and run it by itself

 ## How it works